 Recognizing Early Thyroid Eye Disease Symptoms

 Early detection is key to stopping TED before it leads to long-term damage.
-Many patients first notice discomfort, irritation, or puffiness, but the signs can escalate quickly if not addressed.
+Many patients first notice eye discomfort, irritation, or puffiness, but the signs can escalate quickly if not addressed.
 TED typically progresses in two phases: the active phase, when inflammation is present and changing rapidly, and the inactive phase, when the disease stabilizes but leaves behind structural changes.

 Common thyroid eye disease symptoms to watch for include: